 serrated knife (for cutting pretzel rolls), chef's knife (for cutting onions), cutting board, large stockpot, wooden spoon, microplane (for grating nutmeg), measuring spoons

-I sincerely hope you’ve enjoyed this recipe re-do for German Onion Soup as much as I’ve enjoyed bringing it to you.
+I sincerely hope you’ve enjoyed today’s recipe for German beer soup with sausage as much as I’ve enjoyed bringing it to you!

 Should have any questions regarding this or anything else you see on my site, please don’t hesitate to contact me directly, or leave me a comment in the comment section below.
 It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!